MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-aad.md

    ![Azure AD conditional access](./media/azure-ad-caac-policy.png)

-      > [!NOTE]
-      > Conditional Access App Control supports any SAML or Open ID Connect app that is configured with single sign-on in Azure AD, including these featured apps.
-Non-featured apps can be configured with access control in the Cloud App Security portal by making a request to onboarded them with session control.

 1. Click **Enable** and **Save**.

 ## Step 2: Sign in to each app using a user scoped to the policy<a name="sign-in-scoped"></a>

+> [!NOTE]
+> Before proceeding, make sure to first sign out of existing sessions.

 After you've created the policy, sign in to each app configured in that policy.
 Make sure you sign in using a user configured in the policy.
-Make sure to first sign out of existing sessions.

 Cloud App Security will sync your policy details to its servers for each new app you sign in to.
 This may take up to one minute.